Cereceres/next/README.md

 This method added the Functions passed to event Handler of event given(String) to be emitted only one time.
 Returns itself.

 #### `next.emit(String,Object[,Object...])`
 This method emit the event event given(String) and pass every Object argument to every constructor.
-Returns a promise that is resolved when the every generator of event is finished or rejected if a error happen.
+Returns a promise that is resolved when the every function of event is finished or rejected if a error happen.
 If a error is through the error event is emitted or if a listener is not found the event "NotListener" also is through and the promise is resolved with the arguments passed when the event was emitted.

 #### `next.emitter`
 Instance of EventEmitter, every change here affect to next instance.

 #### `next.events`
-Object where the keys are the events added and values are arrays with the listers generators to every event.
+Object where the keys are the events added and values are arrays with the listers functions to every event.

 #### `next.ctx`
-thisArg passed to every generator, this is the same passed to constructor and can be upgraded at any time.
+thisArg passed to every function, this is the same passed to constructor and can be upgraded at any time.

 # Testing